mihelem/labinnovative/examples/001_intro/intro_mh.md

       COMPOSITIONALITY/MODULARITY + INCREMENTAL ANALYSIS
 Infer is analysing each function/method, following an order compatible with the call-graph to allow for intra-procedural analysis
-In theory we should be able to see the callgraph in folder `infer-out/captured` as described in the online manual.
-Actually to retrieve such information if we ask infer to print the `.dot` files, e.g. directly by `--write-dotty` or implicitly by `--debug`, the `.dot` files will be in `infer-out/captured/<name>/` folder, in particular we have the control flow graph `icfg.dot`.

 The analysis of each function/method is blocked after an error is found, in the spirit of `incremental development`: fix the bug, then continue with the analysis.
 As a side note, they tested how many bugs were fixed by developers with a *countinuous development tool* **VS** *batch tool* furnishing bugs the next morning, and found out 70% VS 0%.

-KEEP IN MIND: **Infer** is **not** the most **accurate** tool; this is a price to pay to allow for fast analysis of millions of LOC
-Personally, I would use it for SAFETY-CRITICAL applications only as a first approximative tool.
-In that spirit, *bugs* are *heuristically filtered* by default, sometimes filtering out even very simple but ugly errors, as shown in `esempio001.c`.
-You can disable the filtering with the option `--no-filtering`

 <h4>INCREMENTAL ANALYSIS </h4>